joachimprinzbach/BiZEPS/doc/Tasks.md

   * Would be nice if there would be a docker tool chain image similar to gcc/g
   * Not sure if it would be possible to release new docker images at DockerCI
   * If it is not working, use the 2nd docker plug-in to run docker commands on the host

+### DockerCI at Development Machine
+Concept for DockerCI for a single seat developer.
+How to integrate with IDE?